 Content diversity is key to a healthy digital marketing strategy.
 You can’t just write blog posts.
-You need videos, infographics, ebooks, special resources, and more.
-Different types of content attract and engage different segments of your audience.
-The more types of content you create, the wider your potential reach online — and you’ll always get more leads with interactive content than you will using stagnant copy alone.
+You need videos, infographics, ebooks, white papers, and more.
+Different types of content will attract and engage different segments of your audience.
+The more different types of content you create, the wider your potential reach online — and you’ll always get more leads with interactive content than you will using stagnant copy alone.

-Interactive content is special in that audiences don’t passively consume it, they instead become actively involved with it.
+Interactive content is special in that audiences don’t just passively consume it, they instead become actively involved with it.
 This makes it a powerful tool for marketers looking for ways to generate and nurture leads for their businesses.

 What Is Interactive Content?

 Interactive content isn’t something people just consume and then move away from — it’s specifically designed to cause people to take action and make choices that impact the content experience.
 Some examples of interactive content include:

 - Personality tests

 Interactive content is an underused content type that has a lot of benefits for businesses and their audiences.
 One of the main benefits is entertainment value.
 It offers a break from the passive content consumption that dominates how people surf the web today.
 Mini-games and quizzes are great examples of this.